©2015 University of Southern California

 Los Angeles CA 90089-0185

 The historic Edward L. Doheny Jr. Memorial Library has served as an intellectual center and cultural treasure for generations of students, faculty and staff since it opened in 1932.
 Created as a memorial to Edward L. Doheny Jr., a USC trustee and alumnus, this landmark building was USC's first freestanding library.
 Since its doors first opened, it remains one of the university's most important and popular academic facilities.

 In addition to housing a vast book and journal collection, Doheny also has spaces for studying, collaborative work, and special events.
 Students often study in the Los Angeles Times Mirror Reference Room or on the ground floor's Arts Corridor, located conveniently close to Doheny's tea house, LiteraTea.
 To work collaboratively, students may make an in-person reservation for a collaborative workroom in the East Asian Library.
 For special events and meetings requiring multimedia capabilities, room reservations can be made online for the East Asian Library's seminar room and conference room.

 Patrons are also welcome to attend special events and presentations in the Intellectual Commons or to visit exhibits in the Treasure Room and Rotunda/Art's Corridor.
-Doheny is also home to the Music Library and the Cinematic Arts Library.
+Doheny is also home to the Cinematic Arts Library, East Asian Library, Music Library and Special Collections.